AstraZeneca-NGS/VarDictJava/Readme.md

 - `-o Qratio`
     The `Qratio` of `(good_quality_reads)/(bad_quality_reads+0.5)`.
 The quality is defined by `-q` option.
 Default: `1.5`
 - `-O MapQ`
-    The reads should have at least mean `MapQ` to be considered a valid variant.
+    The variant should has at least mean `MapQ` to be considered a valid variant.
 Default: no filtering
 - `-V freq`
     The lowest frequency in a normal sample allowed for a putative somatic mutations.
+Used only in paired mode.
 Defaults to `0.05`
 - `-I INT`
     The indel size.
 Default: 50bp.
     Be cautious with -I option, especially in the amplicon mode, as amplicon sequencing is not a way